alexjball/alexjball.github.io/_posts/2019-11-06-share-space.md

 2. App client: The time to download and push a segment to the video element
 3. Browser: The time to process and display a segment in the video element's buffer

 Traditionally, the entire segment is encoded before being published, and browsers maintain a buffer of multiple segments to ensure smooth playback.
-With 5 second segments, this implies a latency of > 10 seconds.
-Modern solutions like [Low-latency HLS](https://www.theoplayer.com/blog/low-latency-hls-lhls) address this by using HTTP chunk transfer to stream the segments as they're being encoded, allowing < 5 second latencies.
+Segments are 2-6 seconds, so this implies a latency of at least 10 seconds.

+Optimizations like [low-latency HLS](https://www.theoplayer.com/blog/low-latency-hls-lhls) use HTTP [chunked transfer encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding) to stream segments as they're encoded, allowing 2-5 second latencies.
+This reduces the latency of (1) and (2) to the propagation time of the CDN.

-I implemented that idea using WebSockets instead of HTTP chunk transfer.
-WebSockets provide a stream-oriented data channel, which makes it simple to pipe a video stream to clients.
+Since Share Space scales by room, each stream serves a max of 10-20 users, so stream scalability was not a requirement.
+In that case it's much simpler to stream video over a WebSocket.
+Furthermore, the room server need only serve the latest segment as a live stream, so the encoder can write directly to the room server rather than a CDN.

+FFMpeg was used to capture the virtual desktop and encode the video stream.
+A Node server accepts the video stream from FFMpeg and multiplexes it between clients.
+It also manages connections to VNC controls and authenticates all connections using the room code.

+The client feeds the video stream directly into a MediaSource instance using the `video/webm; codecs="vp9,vorbis"` mimeType.
+According to the [spec](https://w3c.github.io/media-source/webm-byte-stream-format.html), MediaSource expects an initialization segment followed by media segments.
+Each Cluster element in the WebM stream is a media segment, and everything before the first cluster is the initialization segment.

+So in order to multiplex the FFMpeg stream, the server needed to serve the initialization segment to each client before starting to stream the latest media segment.
+I customized the `webm_chunk` muxer to write the video stream to the primary FFMpeg output and segment boundary positions to a secondary output, both of which were accepted by the room server.
+The room server then used this information to split the stream into segments and multiplex the stream between all clients.

 ## Conclusion

 MediaSource and WebSockets provide a simple mechanism to serve low-latency video to web clients.

-And I'd love to hear your recommendations for WebRTC server components!
+I'd love to hear your recommendations for WebRTC server components!